 EpocCam is very similar to iVCam.
 You download the app and install the driver on your PC.
 After that, you can use a USB connection to make your iPhone work as your webcam.
 And much like the previously discussed app, EpocCam locks some of its niftier features behind a paywall.

 Instead of using in-app purchases, there are two entirely separate apps.
-The free one works just fine, but paying for the premium version will allow you to remove the watermark, access full 1080p video, use a Wifi connection, replace your background digitally, use your flashlight, and a few other odds and ends.
+The complimentary one works just fine, but paying for the premium version will allow you to remove the watermark, access full 1080p video, use a Wifi connection, replace your background digitally, use your flashlight, and a few other odds and ends.
 It’s also a bit cheaper than iVCam, for anyone on a budget.

 iCam